BoredApe8461/RegionX-Node/README.md

 2021-05-30 16:58:00 [Relaychain] ✨ Imported #10 (0xc9c9…1ca3)
 ```

-You see messages are from both a relaychain node and a parachain node.
+You see messages are from both a relay chain node and a parachain node.
 This is because a relay chain
 light client is also run next to the parachain collator.

 ### Parachain Registration